Oil and Gas Companies are financing Myanmar’s Military Junta

 approximate location

-On February 1, 2021, the Myanmar military took over the country’s democratic institutions.[2]
-The soldiers put the government leader Aung San Suu Kyi in prison.[3]
+On February 1 2021, the Myanmar military attempted to take over the country’s democratic institutions.[2]15427 The soldiers put the government leader Aung San Suu Kyi in prison.[3]
 To protest against the takeover, the people of Myanmar immediately took to the streets.[4]
-While their resistance has been mostly peaceful, the reaction of the army was not.[5]
-Within 21 months after the military coup, the soldiers have killed at least 2,408 people and arrested 16,040 protestors.14573
+While their resistance was initially peaceful, the military's reaction was not.[5]
+Since February 2021, the soldiers have killed at least 5,938 people and arrested 27,650 protestors.15427 The United Nations Special Rapporteur on Myanmar, Thomas Andrews, has been clear about the gravity of the military’s violent and oppressive campaign against Myanmar’s people: “The military’s attacks on the people of Myanmar constitute crimes against humanity and war crimes.
+No one has been spared the impact of the military’s violence.”15427

 This is not the first time the generals rule Myanmar.
 From 1962 to 2011, Myanmar’s people lived under the dictatorship of the same military.[8]
-Then and now, oil and gas companies have worked hand in hand with the army.
-To be allowed to produce fossil fuels in Myanmar, the companies have to pay a share of their revenue to the Myanma Oil and Gas Enterprise (MOGE).[9]
-MOGE is a state-owned company that is now in the hands of the military junta.[10]
-The oil and gas money flows directly into the pockets of the generals in power.[11]
-In fact, the army gets most of its money from Chevron, Posco, PTTEP and many other fossil fuel companies.[12]
-According to the UN investigator, "MOGE represents the single largest source of revenue to the state."[13]
+Then and now, oil and gas companies have helped to prop up the military.
+To be allowed to produce fossil fuels in Myanmar, companies have to pay a share of their revenue to the Myanma Oil and Gas Enterprise (MOGE).[9]
+MOGE is a state-owned company involved in all oil and gas projects in Myanmar.
+The US Treasury Department described MOGE as “the largest single source of foreign revenue for Burma’s military regime” when it imposed partial sanctions against the Company in October 2023.21387 When the military junta seized the democratic institutions of Myanmar, it also put MOGE under its control.15427 Due to lack of transparency, it is not possible to trace the exact oil & gas money flows.
+However, it is beyond doubt that much of the gas money that fossil fuel companies pay to MOGE flows straight to the military junta.

-Right from the beginning, the companies worked hand in hand with the military junta.[24]
-To make space for TotalEnergies’s and Chevron’s pipeline, the soldiers drove tens of thousands of people out of their homes and villages.[25]
-They forced the people to carry their weapons, construction equipment and rice for days on end, often not giving them food or water.[26][27]
-Along the pipeline corridor, they made the people build roads, military barracks, police stations and helicopter landing pads for company executives.[28][29][30]
-If the people refused to work for the military, they had to pay regular penalty fees until they had no money left.[31]
-If they worked for the soldiers, they couldn’t work on their farms.[32]
-Often, in one way or another, they lost their homes and their livelihoods and ended up in refugee camps and deep poverty.[33][34]
-The soldiers also raped young girls and women along the pipeline corridor.[35]
-They randomly beat, tortured, and murdered many people.[36]
+Right from the beginning, companies worked hand in hand with the military junta.15427 To make space for what was then Total and Chevron’s pipeline, the soldiers drove people out of their homes and villages and restricted the movements of those who remained.1542715427 They forced people to carry their weapons, construction equipment and rice for days on end, often without providing food or water.15427 Along the pipeline corridor, they made locals build roads, military barracks, police stations and helicopter landing pads for company executives.154271542715427 If the people refused to work for the military, they had to pay penalty fees until they had no money left.15427 If they worked for the soldiers, they couldn’t work on their farms.15427 Often, in one way or another, they lost their homes and their livelihoods and ended up in refugee camps and deep poverty.1542715427 Young girls and women reported being raped and tortured along the pipeline corridor.15427 The soldiers randomly beat, tortured, and murdered many people.15427 These men were part of the same military that now has a stranglehold on the country.21388

 Groups working on gas in Myanmar: Justice For Myanmar, Arakan Oil Watch, Ta’ang Students and Youth Organization, Shwe Gas Movement, EarthRights International